jackey8616/MaybeP2P/README.md

 ## Notice
 Right now this framework does not support any NAT hole paunching.
-Also, only support a very basic P2P communication protocol, you need to wrote your route rule by youself.
+Also, only support a very basic P2P communication protocol, you need to wrote your route rule by yourself.

 ## Feature